 |Ohio||Applicants must follow these steps:

-1. Fill out a Declaration of Gender Change, signed by the applicant and a medical professional certifying the applicant’s gender identity.
+1. Fill out a Declaration of Gender Change, signed by the applicant and a medical or behavioral health professional certifying the applicant’s gender identity.

 2. Applicants are notified within 7-10 days if the request is approved.